 The first shortbread recipe appeared in a Scottish cookbook dated 1736; early formulas called for yeast, but by 1850 most were utilizing only butter, flour, and sugar, combined in a ratio bakers still use.

-- This is a recipe from a dear Scottish family friend, I could listen to her beautiful Scottish lilt all day long!
-I halved the original recipe I have been using for decades.
+This is a recipe from a dear Scottish family friend, I could listen to her beautiful Scottish lilt all day!

 - Sugar | I use all-natural pure cane sugar which adds a little caramel taste and requires creaming a little longer, granulated white sugar or bakers sugar also called caster sugar may be substituted.
 I even know of people who have used powdered sugar and brown sugar.